luckyshot/thermostat/README.md

         - Temperature sensor (placed outdoors with a long cable so we get accurate exterior temperature)
     - Software:
         - Send temperature
-        - GET /status to see if 1 or 0 and turn on or off the rele (HARD)
+        - GET `/status` to see if 1 or 0 and turn on or off the rele (HARD)
 - Web Server (PHP, SQLite, Apache):
     `sudo apt install php7.4-sqlite3`
     - PHP script
         - Web portal
             - User Interface
-            - Manual on/off buttons and timers ("set it on for 30 minutes")
+            - Buttons to turn thermostat On/Off and set an On timer ("_set it on for 30 minutes_")
-            - Chart: temperature, humidity, status, event logs (manual on/off, manual_off_interval...)
+            - Charts, indoor/outdoor/city temperatures and humidity, thermostat status, event logs
+            - Customize the temperature range
         - API
             - Receive data from all devices
             - Return thermostat status